lemlac/pylem/docs/reference.md

 Lambdas work in Pylem like they do in Python.
 In addition to the usual syntax of `lambda a, b, c:`, they can also be defined with a name and types like `lambda f(a: T, b: T, c: T) -> T:` by adding parentheses around the parameter, similar to the format for `def` functions.

 Lambda functions can be assigned to a variable.
 Unlike `def` functions, a function defined with `lambda` cannot be overloaded.
 It's a function pointer that holds a single function.
 The last expression in a lambda is its implied return value.
+Lambdas are the only function type with implicit returns because they can be inlined like `lambda x: x`.

 ```py
 addOne = lambda x: x + 1